BenjaminCoupry/the-MAD-project/README.md

 - **`pose.json`**:

   A JSON file containing intrinsic (K) and extrinsic (R, t) camera matrices, along with image dimensions (width, height), and distorsion parameters (k1, k2,k3).
+  R is the Camera to World rotation, t is the camera coordinates, we use the GL coordinates convention.

   *Usage*: Use for mapping between 2D images and 3D models, including link between photometric and geometric methods.